A Context-Contrastive Inference Approach To Partial Diacritization: Methods

-In \textbf{$\fun{hard}$} mode, the characters where applications with and without context \emph{agree} are not assigned diacritics (regardless of the correctness of the prediction; unknown during inference).
-Otherwise, the prediction of the contextual $\fSent$ model is returned.
+In \textbf{hard} or \textbf{disagreement} mode, the letters where inferences with and without context \emph{agree} are left bare (regardless of the correctness of the prediction; unknown during inference).
+Otherwise, the contextual prediction $\PSent$ is returned.

-In \textbf{$\fun{soft}$} mode, only the characters where the logit of $\fSent$'s prediction exceeds the logit of $\fWord$'s by a margin $\theta$ receive a diacritical mark.
+In \textbf{soft} or \textbf{confidence} mode, only the letters where the logit $\pSent$ exceeds the logit $\pWord$ by a margin $\theta$ receive a diacritical mark.